sejal27/Portfolio/README.md

 Extra-small devices:
 ![Extra-small devices](https://github.com/sejal27/Portfolio/blob/master/screenshots/xs.JPG)

 The webpage has been successfully tested for Chrome and Firefox (latest versions).
+Furthermore, the live github version of this document has also been passed through the [html validator](https://validator.w3.org/nu/) and has resulted in no errors.

 ## Author
 [Sejal Parikh](https://in.linkedin.com/in/sejalparikh)